 Our CSR Communications Strategy involved a multi-channel programme led by pre-engagement with key stakeholders, an internal launch, a national launch with the charities championing the new service, leveraging the power of service users’ testimonials to highlight the importance of a fixed address followed by a national and regional media campaign, and direct communications with County Councils.

 Media coverage was achieved across all channels, nationally and regionally.
 International coverage was achieved on BBC News and MSN online.
 Sentiment was 99% positive towards the initiative with the most used words in media being ‘practical’; ‘essential’ and ‘inclusive’ reflecting An Post’s purpose.
-An Post’s predicts that within 6 months it will be serving 35% of the homeless community.
-Response from the homeless community has indicated that this will be an essential and vital lifeline for improving their quality of life.
+Within 6 months, one-third of homeless people in the Republic signed up for the initiative.
+The response from the homeless community has indicated that this will be an essential and vital lifeline for improving their quality of life.

-The campaign reached an audience of over 34 million people.
+The communications campaign reached an audience of over 34 million people.

 “This initiative is one of the most practical things that has been done to help the homeless and it will make such a difference to people’s lives.
 It gives us autonomy and independence.” – Derek McGuire, former rough sleeper.